 - Examinations – special arrangements for examinations, appeals/complaints.

 - Change of course, intermission.

 - Support in the event of difficulties with courses or supervisors (however, tutors do not provide academic support).

 Students can find a list of Tutors on the College intranet (login via Raven), and under the Tutorial and Admissions Office contact information.

 Our College Nurse, Anne Schumann, has regular office hours during term-time (further details available here).
-Her office is on the first floor in the Pfeiffer building, and she can help students with minor illnesses and injuries, referring them on for further support if necessary – we are lucky to have the Newnham Walk GP Surgery very close to the College.
+Her office is in the College Health Centre in the Pfeiffer building, and she can help students with minor illnesses and injuries, referring them on for further support if necessary – we are lucky to have the Newnham Walk GP Surgery very close to the College.